getsentry/sentry-docs/src/collections/_documentation/apm/distributed-tracing.md

 **We strongly recommend sampling your transactions.**

-When you enable sampling for APM events in Sentry, you choose a percentage of collected transactions to send to sentry.
+When you enable sampling for APM events in Sentry, you choose a percentage of collected transactions to send to Sentry.
 For example, if you had an endpoint that received 1000 requests per minute, a sampling rate of 0.25 would result in 250 transactions (25%) being sent to Sentry.

 Sampling enables you to collect traces on a subset of your traffic and extrapolate to the total volume.
 Furthermore, enabling sampling allows you to control the volume of data you send to Sentry and lets you better manage your costs.
 If you don't have a good understanding of what sampling rate to choose, we recommend you start low and gradually increase the sampling rate as you learn more about your traffic patterns and volume.

-When you have multiple projects collecting APM data, Sentry utilizes 'head-based' sampling to ensure that once a sampling decision has been made, that decision is propagated to each application or project involved in the [transaction]({%- link _documentation/apm/apm-glossary.md -%}#transaction).
+When you have multiple projects collecting APM data, Sentry utilizes "head-based" sampling to ensure that once a sampling decision has been made, that decision is propagated to each application or project involved in the [transaction]({%- link _documentation/apm/apm-glossary.md -%}#transaction).
 If your applications have multiple entry points, you should aim to choose consistent sampling rates.
 Choosing different sampling rates can bias your results.
-Sentry does not support 'tail-based' sampling at this time.
+Sentry does not support "tail-based" sampling at this time.

-If you enable APM collection for a large portion of your traffic, you may exceed your organization's [Quotas and Rate Limits](https://docs.sentry.io/accounts/quotas/).
+If you enable APM collection for a large portion of your traffic, you may exceed your organization's [Quotas and Rate Limits]({%- link _documentation/accounts/quotas.md -%}).

 ## Setting Up Tracing